Editor’s Note – This News was Published in June – Bills Have Changed – This Article is now Obsolete.

 The divisive and now-dead SB 50, by Bay Area state Sen. Scott Wiener, would have banned single-family zoning, allowed 10-unit luxury apartments on ANY residential block, and allowed apartments several stories high in low-density communities.

 The 9 Bad Bills of 2020 do this — by piecemealing.
 You are the key to stopping the 9 Bad Bills.
 Send a letter to the 15 most important legislators (click on highlighted areas below) TODAY, and set a time NOW TO TALK TO OR MEET your state senator or assembly member OR their district staff via Zoom or phone.
 If you ask, they will LIKELY agree.
 Find your legislators here: http://findyourrep.legislature.ca.gov/

 You won’t see these 9 Bad Bills in the news.
 Understandably, almost ALL media are covering protests, calls for reform and the Covid-19 pandemic.
 Several of the bills REDUCE the legislature’s commitment to affordable housing, favoring luxury housing.
 This is wrong.
 The bills ban single-family zoning statewide.
 Allow 9-story buildings next to your homes.
 Target brown and black homeowner areas with gentrification and upheaval.
 Take an aspirin, and read on:

 SB 1120 (by Scott Wiener and Toni Atkins)

-Crushes single-family zoning in California, a threat to 8 million homeowners at all income levels.
+Crushes single-family zoning, a threat to 8 million homeowners at all income levels.
 State Sen. Scott Wiener has called yards and single-family homes “immoral.”
-SB 1120 allows 4 market-rate homes where a single home now stands (theoretically it allows 8 units, if cities have local “granny flat” laws).
-Requires NO affordable units.
-Clearly opens California to speculation frenzy.
+SB 1120 allows 4 market-rate homes where a one home now stands (it allows 8 units, if cities have local city “granny flat” laws).
+Requires NO affordability!
+Opens California to speculation frenzy.